Claude for operations teams: the practical guide

 What Claude actually does for operations

 Anthropic’s own growth marketing operations team built a system that processes hundreds of ads, identifies underperformers, and generates new variations in minutes instead of hours.
 Their secret?
-Two specialized Claude agents working together within strict guardrails.
+Two specialized Claude agents working within strict guardrails.

 Their security team shifted from “design, build messy code, give up on tests” to asking Claude for structured approaches first.
 More reliable output, better testing, less technical debt.
+The legal team created custom intake systems helping people find the right lawyer, and no developers were required.

 Getting your team started